antoncoding/clarity/README.md

 2. Make sure you `cd` into the directory
 3. Run the following command to install dependencies
 ```
-npm i
+pnpm install
 ```
-4. If it gives you error, force it
+4. If it gives you error, try
 ```
-npm i --force
+pnpm install --force
 ```
 5. The above should work.
 6. Create a .env file